-Departments should consult this document when developing copy, If you are developing copy for prospective students and/or applicants of the University, you can contact the Digital and Print Publications team for guidance: firstname.lastname@example.org
+Departments should consult this document when developing copy, If you are developing copy for prospective students and/or applicants of the University, you can contact the Creative Marketing and Media Office for guidance: firstname.lastname@example.org

-Any copy written for alumni and/or donors can be passed to the Development & Alumni Relations team: email@example.com
+Any copy written for alumni and/or donors can be passed to the Development & Alumni Relations Office: email@example.com

 If you’re writing targeted mailings (electronic or print) please ensure that you contact the person in their language of choice (if known).
 If you do not know the language preference of the person, produce bilingual materials.

 Our Welsh Language Standards provide a brief description of the standards staff must comply with.
 For guidance on style and grammar when writing in Welsh, have a look at the Welsh Government’s Welsh language style guide (Yr Arddulliadur).

 Produce English materials for circulation outside of Wales, unless you are certain the audience in mind speaks Welsh as a first language.